-It’s 2017, and it seems like the number of online streaming services is expanding exponentially.
+It’s 2019, and it seems like the number of online streaming services is expanding exponentially.
 As more and more people ditch cable in search of “greener pastures” (namely lower prices), more streaming services pop up to keep pace with the growing hordes of cord-cutters.
 This, of course, is great news for those cord-cutters, as more options generally means better selection and lower prices.
-One new-ish service is CBS All Access, a somewhat lesser-known online streaming service that definitely should be on your radar, if it’s not already.
+One good service is CBS All Access, a somewhat lesser-known online streaming service that definitely should be on your radar, if it’s not already.
 Today, we’ll do a full CBS All Access review, covering all the features, the CBS All Access cost, and much more.
 Let’s get started!

 What is CBS All Access?